 Available on YouTube.

-I believe that humans owe a massive apology to all animals for how callously and cavalierly we’ve treated them over the millennia.
-Still, it is worth noting that elephants have in many ways been singled out by humans for mistreatment and exploitation.
+I believe that humans owe a massive apology to all animals for how callously and cavalierly we’ve treated them since we began herding them about 10,000 years ago.
+Still, elephants have in many ways been singled out by humans for mistreatment and exploitation.
 We’ve killed them by the millions just for their tusks; we’ve taken them out of their natural habitat and put them in concrete prisons so that we can see them at our local zoo; and we’ve subjected them to cruel training methods that they can perform silly tricks for us at the circus.
-Narrated by Lily Tomlin, this 40-minute HBO documentary accounts for some of the hardships elephants have had to endure, simply to satisfy our whims.
+Narrated by Lily Tomlin, this 40-minute HBO documentary accounts for some of the hardships elephants have had to endure simply to satisfy our whims.
 It also sheds light on some of the remarkable characteristics of elephants such as their intelligence and the strong emotional bonds they share with one another.